Testing-AI-Standards/qe-standard/service-manual-qe.md

 - observe how it behaves in different environments and devices
 - learn from data, incidents, and user feedback
 - feed those lessons into test design and delivery decisions
+- adopt an in sprint automation approach where possible
+- test the changes in automated way for continuous deployments

 Testing and learning continuously help you release safely and confidently.
 Adopt a risk-based test pyramid.
 Set a flake budget and track test stability.
 Any production defect should result in a new automated regression test.